klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-Above is the output of the example above.
-As you can see, the `_keys` array has multiple PrivateKey instances in the first element of the array.
+As you can see, `_keys` has multiple PrivateKey instances in the first element of the array.

 To set other arrays in the previous example, `caver.wallet.keyring.createWithRoleBasedKey` is used instead.
 Each array represents a role in Klaytn's [AccountKey].
-The below shows how to create a Keyring instance with different keys for each role.
+The below example shows how to create a Keyring instance with different keys for each role.

 ```javascript
 // test.js